Postgres

 - Any new entries must also be added to

-resource in Vault to be available by Nomad.
+allowed_policiesin thevault_token_auth_backend_role.nomad_clusterresource in Vault to be available by Nomad.